-As part of the McCormick Foundation’s focused grantmaking strategies, the Chicago Bulls Community Assist Fund supports eligible organizations and programs that help low income children, youth and families overcome obstacles impeding progress out of poverty, and towards stabilization and self-sufficiency.
+Chicago Bulls Community Assist Fund, a McCormick Foundation Fund supports eligible organizations and programs that help low income children, youth and families assess services to overcome obstacles impeding progress out of poverty and towards stabilization and self-sufficiency.

 Funding consideration is given to programs that meet criteria in one of two funding areas below.
 Programs must demonstrate evidence of impact through measurable client outcomes.
 Read the foundation’s Program Evaluation Guide.

 Letter of Inquiry Process

 - The Letter of Inquiry process is currently by invitation only.
 Please contact Julie Adler for further information.

 Grant Application Process for 2016 Grants